PAGA

 How you can help:

 With a cost of over $1B/year on CA businesses, the cost to reform PAGA is small in comparison, but we need your support to make it possible.
-Donate today to fix this broken and abused law.
+Donate today to fix this and other broken and abused laws through the ballot box.

 Questions?